timholds/Regional-Accent-Dataset/DATASETS.md

 | `gender` | female | male/female |
 | `audio_file` | english123.mp3 | Audio filename |

+### ⚠️ IMPORTANT WARNING: Birthplace vs. Accent Origin
+**This dataset uses BIRTHPLACE for region labeling, NOT where speakers were raised or acquired their accent.** This is a fundamental limitation because:
+- Accents are primarily acquired during childhood (ages 3-12), not at birth
+- Many people move during childhood and develop accents different from their birthplace
+- A person born in Texas but raised in Boston will likely have a Boston accent, not a Texas accent
+- This mislabeling can introduce significant noise into accent classification models

+**Recommendation**: Use SAA samples with caution and consider them as supplementary data rather than ground truth.
+When possible, prefer datasets like TIMIT or CORAAL that have more reliable regional associations.

 ### Regional Mapping
 - Maps `birthplace_state` to our 8 regions using `MEDIUM_MAPPINGS`
 - Filters: `birthplace_country == 'USA'` AND `native_language == 'English'`
 - Primary contribution: Mid-Atlantic (381) and South Atlantic (707) samples
+- **Note**: These regional labels may not reflect actual accent characteristics due to birthplace limitation

 ### Loader Implementation
 - **File**: `saa_loader.py`